psimmerl/phiML/README.md

         * required all in FD
 * Features:
     * px, py, pz, vz for each e, p, kp, km (16 feats total)
-    * StandardScaler
+    * StandardScaler (mean shifted to 0 and variance normalized to 1)
-    * required at least 1 epkpkm
-        * if there are multiple epkpkm I take the last set (need to fix/decide how to fix)
-    * required all in FD

 ## Ensemble Methods:
 * 3-fold cross validation on